Willie169/LinuxAndTermuxTips/Windows Bootloader Recovery on Dual-Boot with Intel VMD SSD.md

 <ol>
 <li>Insert the Bootable Windows 11 USB and boot from it.</li>
 <li>If <strong>Repair your computer</strong> is visible, click it, follow screen instructions, and ignore below steps.
 Otherwise, follow below steps.</li>
 <li>Click <strong>Browse</strong>, if the Windows partition is not detected, load the compatible Intel Rapid Storage Technology VMD Driver by selecting the folder containing it and pressing <strong>Install</strong> until your Windows partition (assumed (E:) here) appears.
-If it is detected, skip this step.</li>
+Check **Hide drivers that aren't compatible with this computer's harware** and load the drivers that are not hidden if you aren't sure which driver(s) to load.
+If the Windows partition is detected, skip this step.</li>
 <li>Press <code>Shift + F10</code> to open <strong>Command Prompt</strong>.</li>
 <li>Type below line by line and press <code>enter</code>, but replace the <code>0</code> and <code>1</code> to correct numbers according to guides beneath the script:
 <pre><code>diskpart